Report card: Bob Condotta grades the Seahawks’ comeback win vs. the Vikings

 Receiver

-For much of the night there wasn’t much.
+For much of the night there wasn’t much — Seattle had just one drive of longer than 38 until the final drive.

 Tyler Lockett also was held in check much of the night but came up big on the last drive.